lookit/lookit-docs/docs/source/tutorial-first-study.rst

 * Find the line ``"title": "Make sure we can see you",,`` and change that to ``"title": "3.
 Make sure we can see you",``

 Click "Close" in the top right corner of the editor, and then scroll down and click "Save Changes."
 (Make sure you see the message at the top that changes were saved successfully - fix any problems with the protocol not being valid JSON if not!)
-Now click "See Preview" again to see your new and improved instructions page!
+Now click "Preview study" again to see your new and improved instructions page!

 Put the instructions back in order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~